thybak/codeKatas/README.md

 # CodeKatas
-Proyecto que contiene el resultado en código de diversos CodeKatas

 ## Kata1
-Contiene la implementación de 5 soluciones al problema de la búsqueda binaria de un entero en una lista de enteros preordenada:
+Contains 5 solutions to binary search of an integer inside a pre-ordered list of integers:

-  * Imperativa
+  * Imperative
-  * Recursiva
+  * Recursive
-  * Troceado imperativo
+  * Chunks
-  * Troceado recursivo
+  * Chunks (recursive)
-  * Funcional
+  * Functional